ekollrack/Eatalyze/README.md

 # Instructions for Running the Code for Eatalyze: Using Machine Learning to Classify and Analyze Food Nutrition

+Eatalyze is a machine learning project that classifies foods and analyzes their nutritional properties using traditional machine learning models and deep learning techniques.
+It includes:

-#### Note: Code for Linear Regression and XGBoost are in the "Code" folder
+- Nutritional analysis using Linear Regression and XGBoost
+- A custom-trained image classifier using the Food-101 dataset
+- A live webcam-based food classifier that predicts food categories in real time

-## Linear Regression and XGBOOST Scripts
+## Linear Regression and XGBOOST Scripts (Located in the Code/ Folder)
 #### pip install the following packages:
 1.     pip install numpy
 2.     pip install pandas